Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Monster_of_the_Week.md

 And, finally, to my wife and daughter.
 As the dedication says, they put up with a lot while I was writing, and were supportive all along.

-Thanks also to all the fans who have played and enjoyed Monster of the Week since the first printing, especially those of you who have created new hunter classes, mysteries, monsters, talked about your games, or shared it at conventions.
+Thanks also to all the fans who have played and enjoyed Monster of the Week since the first printing, especially those of you who have created new hunter classes, mysteries, [[monsters]], talked about your games, or shared it at conventions.

 Play-testers Roll of Honour